Is Kre-Alkalyn better than monohydrate

 Real Data: Kre-Alkalyn vs. Monohydrate for Sensitive Stomachs

-In our academy, we conducted an internal observation to test the main claims of Kre-Alkalyn manufacturers under real-world conditions.
+In our academy, we conducted an internal observation to test the main claims of Kre-Alkalyn manufacturers in real-world conditions.
 We included n=28 amateur athletes (16 men and 12 women) who had previously reported stomach discomfort and bloating when taking standard creatine monohydrate.
 We monitored them for 8 weeks.

 We divided the participants into two groups: